jar-git/cmake-template/README.md

 > such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and
 > UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.

-To enable doxygen pass option **_doxygen_** to CMake from the command line (-Ddoxygen:BOOL=ON) or from a build script.
+To enable documentation pass option **_doc_** to CMake from the command line `-Ddoc:BOOL=ON` or from a build script.

-The default doxygen configuration file 'config/doxygen.in'.
+The default doxygen configuration file `config/doxygen.in`.
 By default the coverage option generates a HTML web page for each file.
-The pages are inside the 'build/coverage/' directory.
+The pages are inside the `build/coverage/` directory.

 [1]: https://ccache.samba.org/
 [2]: https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html